curious-containers/curious-containers.github.io/_docs/1010-red-beginners-guide.md

 The CWL `job.yml` has been used to reference input files in the local file system.
 To achieve reproducibility accross different computers, all input files should be accessed via network protocols instead of local filesystem paths.

 Unfortunately, the CWL `location` keyword in a job file can only hold a single URI (e.g. `http://example.com`), which is a limiting factor when connecting to a non-standard API is required (e.g. the REST API of [XNAT](https://www.xnat.org/) 1.6.5 is not stateless and requires explicit session deletion).
-RED execution engines like CC-FAICE therefore use dedicated connector programs provided by the user as part of the container image.
+RED Execution Engines like CC-FAICE therefore use dedicated connector programs provided by the user as part of the container image.
 If you go back to [Container Image](#container-image) section, you can see that `red-connector-http` is used in this guide, but other connector implementations for various network protocols exist.

 Create a new file and insert the following RED data with `nano grepwrap.red.yml`.